latracal/wpgrigora-docs/docs/grigora-blocks/change-global-font-family.md

 ---
-description: How to change global font family?
+description: How to change Global Font Family?
 ---

-# How to change global font family?
+# How to change Global Font Family?

 In **Wordpress Admin Panel** go to **Appearance > Editor** section